From the Server set-up dialog you can configure all the settings of the Data Catalog server. It is divided into the following tabs:

 Follow these steps to store the metadata of the Data Catalog on an external database:

-In the target database, create a catalog or a schema for the metadata of the Data Catalog.
+In the external database, create a catalog or a schema for the metadata of the Data Catalog.

 Although you can use an existing schema, we suggest creating one to keep the tables separate from the tables of other applications.
 We suggest reserving 5 gigabytes of space for this schema.
 In most cases, less space will be required.
 However, we recommend a high value to avoid issues due to the lack of space in the database.